mjj4791/python-buienradar/CHANGLOG.rst

 All notable changes to this project will be documented in this file.
 Changes that did not make it into a new release are marked with [unreleased].

+[1.0.5] - 2021-11-27
+""""""""""""""""""""
+**changed**

+- Support precipitation data with (dtuch) floating point numbers (using , as a decimal separator)
+- Decreases some logging to debug

 [1.0.3/4] - 2019-12-15
 """"""""""""""""""""""
 **changed**

-- updated reademe / documentation
+- updated readme / documentation
 - updated setup.py (set content type for readme).

 [1.0.2] - 2019-12-15